Petriana: Baths

 In 2017 a major discovery was made of a bath-house on the riverside beneath the grounds of Carlisle Cricket Club (Edenside cricket ground).
 The well-preserved remains include a hypocaust for heating.
 Also found was an inscription to Julia Domna, the wife of the Emperor Septimius Severus, whom she accompanied in Britain from 208 until his death in 211 at York.
 The inscription prompts the question, whether Julia Domna and her husband visited Petriana.

 In summer 2021, a community archaeological dig took place on the site.
-A group of tiles were found with the imperial stamp of Septimus Severus.
+A group of tiles were found with the imperial stamp of Septimius Severus.
 Later finds included a group of about 30 semi-precious gems, some carved as intaglia, which were found in a drain and are thought to have been lost by bathers.
 The "Uncovering Roman Carlisle" project, including the Cricket Club dig, won the Council for British Archaeology and Marsh Community Trust's Community Archaeology Project of the Year 2022 award.
 The dig continued in 2023, and in May 2023 two large stone heads were found.